PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Will PrestaShop 1.7 remove deprecated code, hook_alias, etc.?

-A lot of deprecated code have been removed, yes.
+A lot of deprecated code has been removed, yes.
 Until more detail are public, you can [join the conversation on Gitter](https://gitter.im/PrestaShop/General)!

 You can an idea of what has been done [in this article](http://build.prestashop.com/news/product-page-evolution/#developers-beware).